 Linda said: “It’s good here.
 We do different things like sewing and cooking.
 We talk about our time here and plan our own activities.
 We are always on the look out for new things.”

 Joining Reading Mencap also means Linda is now more independent and enjoys an active social life with lots of friends.
-She attends the monthly disco and karaoke and is a keen member of the choir and performing arts club.
+She attends the monthly disco and is a keen member of the choir and performing arts club.

 While Linda attends activities at Reading Mencap her elderly mother appreciates time to herself in the evenings.